 Our school fosters a culture of learning not only for our students but our staff as well.
 We are committed to staff professional development in order to increase their knowledge and understanding which in turn extends students growth and development.

 Staff participate in regular Professional Learning Communities (PLC) and the latest professional development, whilst also conducting Peer Observation and utilising technology such as the SWIVL, a roaming recording device.
-Our office spaces are designed so that teacher can easily work in collaborative teams, which creates consistency amongst our classes and additional opportunity for our teachers to learn from one another.
+Our office spaces are designed so that teachers can easily work in collaborative teams, which creates consistency amongst our classes and additional opportunity for our teachers to learn from one another.

 We utilise contemporary and traditional teaching methods all based on the best practice outlined by the latest department initiatives, such as the High Impact Teaching Strategies (HITS) and FISO Models.